HarshithaV2002/ml-project-premium-prediction/README.md

 ## Project Structure
 - **frontend – Contains the Streamlit application code and UI components.**
 - **artifacts/ – Stores the trained machine learning model and scaler objects saved using Joblib.**
-   -**prediction_model.joblib – Trained XGBoostRegressor model used for predictions.**
+   - **prediction_model.joblib – Trained XGBoostRegressor model used for predictions.**
-   -**scaler_model.joblib – MinMaxScaler object used for feature scaling during preprocessing.**
+   - **scaler_model.joblib – MinMaxScaler object used for feature scaling during preprocessing.**
 - **requirements.txt – Lists all the required Python packages to run the project.**
 - **README.md – Provides an overview, setup instructions, and details about the project.**

 ## Machine Learning Workflow
 1. Data Cleaning